peterfarrell/djangosaml2/docs/source/contents/security.md

 Authentication and Authorization are quite security relevant topics on its own.
-Make sure you understand SAML2 and its implications, specifically the separation of duties between Service Provider (SP) and Identity Provider (IdP):
-This Library aims to support a Service Provider in running Authentication against one or more IdP.
+Make sure you understand SAML2 and its implications, specifically the separation of duties between Service Provider (SP) and Identity Provider (IdP): this library aims to support a Service Provider in getting authenticated with against one or more IdP.

 Communication between SP and IdP is routed via the Browser, eliminating the